pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 * Right shifting will divide by 2

 ## Sliding Window
+0. If required, set up a map, etc., that can be used to check if your condition is fulfilled.
+E.g., number of each char, etc.
 1. Set up start
 2. Set up a loop with end
 3. Set up a map to store counts
-4. Use end to update your counts
+4. Use end to update your count
 5. If your condition is violated, update start until it is valid again (e.g., have 0 unique character left, end-start matches len n, etc.)
 6. Now your condition is guaranteed to hold, so check if you have a new max, etc.